agirorn/pg-diff/README.md

 ## Usage

-You can run `cargo run -- <ARGS>` or `./target/debug/pg-diff <ARGS>` or just `pg-diff ARGS` if you copy it to your path
+You can run `cargo run -- <ARGS>` or `./target/debug/pg-diff <ARGS>` or just `pg-diff ARGS` if you copy it to your path.

 ```bash
 pg-diff \